Guides/Manage your account/Account security/Verify your account ownership

 Activation URL or key

-When you created your WordPress.com account, you received an activation email with a button or link to confirm your email address.
+When you created your WordPress.com account, you received an activation email with a button or link to confirm your email address, like this:

 An email with the text "Confirm your email address" and a button.